The Holy Mountain or Agion Oros is an amazing space that seems to belong to another sphere of the world, located in the middle of European territory.

 Romanian settlements, unlike Bulgarian, Russian and Serbian ones, thus depend hierarchically on one or another of the Greek monasteries: any initiative, whether it is repairs to the monastery or bringing a new brother from Romania, must be approved by the Greek superiors.

-They all automatically received Greek citizenship the moment they entered Athos.
+All of them automatically received Greek citizenship the moment they entered Athos.

 The Romanian Hermitage Prodromu (where we can find a piece of the relics of the great Saint John the Baptist) was founded by the Moldavian monks Justin, Patapie and Grigore in 1810.
 In 1840 the hermitage was laid waste by Turkish armies.
 In 1848 two other Moldavian monks, Nifon and Nectarie, built a new hermitage in place of the scattered one, with help from Prince Grigore Ghica.
 It was completed and consecrated in 1866.